 - client_id - Use the unique identifier specified in an OAuth client in the Support admin interface (Admin > Channels > API > OAuth Clients).
 See Registering your application with Zendesk.

-The request must be over https and the parameters must be formatted as JSON.
+The request must be over https and the properties must be formatted as JSON.
+If you use a custom or third-party application to make the API request, see its documentation for the proper format of property values.

 Using curl